Rangers vs. Rays Player Props Betting Odds

-Wander Franco and Marcus Semien are among the players with prop bets on the table when the Tampa Bay Rays and the Texas Rangers square off at Tropicana Field on Friday (at 6:40 PM ET).
+Player prop bet options for Wander Franco, Marcus Semien and others are listed when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Saturday (at 4:10 PM ET).

 Rangers vs. Rays Game Info